zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

 If you're like me, you probably never could've imagined a scenario when you’d use the Cartesian product.
-So, I was surprised when I found it useful for solving a number of analytical problems when programming in [SAS](https://www.sas.com/en_us/home.html).
+So, I was surprised when I found it useful for solving a number of analytical problems programming in [SAS](https://www.sas.com/en_us/home.html).

-Here I discuss using the Cartesian product in SAS to solve just one of those analytical problems:
+Here I discuss programming the Cartesian product in SAS to solve just one of those analytical problems:

 -  ***How has a school district's determination level (DL) changed from one year to the next?***